SolraBizna/bad-apsqrt/README.md

 This is Bad APSqRt, a bad square root algorithm for use with [rustc\_apfloat](https://crates.io/crates/rustc_apfloat).
+Please use [IEEE APSqRt](https://github.com/SolraBizna/ieee-apsqrt) instead!

 (APFloat is short for Arbitrary Precision Floating Point.
 Bad APSqRt is short for Bad Algorithm for Square Roots with APFloat.
 Unlike APFloat, it is only designed to work with IEEE 754 single-, double-, and quad-precision floats; thus, it does not provide arbitrary precision itself.)